restrepo/data-analysis/README.md

 Basic introduction to the usage of pandas as programable replacement of a graphical spreadsheet.

-## Open those notebooks in an executable environment:
+## Click below to open those notebooks in an executable environment:

 [![Binder](https://mybinder.org/badge.svg)](https://mybinder.org/v2/gh/restrepo/data-analysis/master)

-Start with the [index.ipynb](./index.ipynb) and follow the other from there.
+Start with the [index.ipynb](./index.ipynb) and follow the others from there.